-1993 GENERAL ASSEMBLY OF NORTH CAROLINA 1 learning disabled, the academically gifted, and the students with 2 discipline and emotional problems; 3 (2) A set of competencies, by grade level, for each curriculum area; 4 (3) A list of textbooks and other instructional materials for use in 5 providing the curriculum; 6 (4) Standards for student performance and promotion based on the 7 mastery of competencies, including standards for graduation; 8 (5) A program of remedial education; 9 (6) Required support programs; ) (7) A definition of the instructional day; (8) Class size recommendations and requirements; 2 (9) Prescribed staffing allotment ratios; 3 (10) Material and equipment allotment ratios; l· (11) (12) Facilities standards; and 5 (12) Any other information the Board considers appropriate and necessary."
-5. G.S.
-115C-238.5 reads as rewritten: 5 7 Flexible funding.
-8 iscal years beginning with the 1990-91 fiscal year, the State Board of 9 . , upon the recommendation of the State Superintendent, shall increase 0 flexibility in the use of State funds for schools by combining into a single funding 1 category the existing categories for instructional materials, supplies and equipment, 2 textbooks, testing support, and drivers education except for funds for classroom teachers 3 of drivers education.
+1993 GENERAL ASSEMBLY OF NORTH CAROLINA 1 learning disabled, the academically gifted, and the students with 2 discipline and emotional problems; 3 (2) A set of competencies, by grade level, for each curriculum area; 4 (3) A list of textbooks and other instructional materials for use in 5 providing the curriculum; 6 (4) Standards for student performance and promotion based on the 7 mastery of competencies, including standards for graduation; 8 (5) A program of remedial education; 9 (6) Required support programs; ) (7) A definition of the instructional day; (8) Class size recommendations and requirements; 2 (9) Prescribed staffing allotment ratios; } (10) Material and equipment allotment ratios; l· (11) Facilities standards; and 5 (12) Any other information the Board considers appropriate and necessary."
+5 5.
+G.S.
+115C-238.5 reads as rewritten: 7 Flexible funding. iscal years beginning with the 1990-91 fiscal year, the State Board of 8 9 • • upon the recommendation of the State Superintendent, shall increase 0 e use of State funds for schools by combining into a single funding 1 tisting categories for instructional materials, supplies and equipment, 2 textbooks, testing support, and drivers education except for funds for classroom teachers 3 of drivers education.
 Only local school administrative units electing to participate in the 4 Performance-based Accountability Program shall be eligible to receive this flexible 5 funding.
-6 (b) Notw ithstanding subsection (a) of this section, for fiscal years beginning with 7 the 1992-93 fisc al year, State funds for textbooks and instructional materials adopted by 3 the State Board of Education shall be set out in a separate allotment category. ) . , boards of education shall provide maximum flexibility in the use of ) funds to indivi dual schools to enable them to accomplish their individual schools' 1 goals."
+6 0 ithstanding subsection (a) of this section, for fiscal years beginning with 7 the 1992-93 fisc al year, State funds for textbooks and instructional materials adopted by 8 the State Board of Education shall be set out in a separate allotment category. ) (c) Local boards of education shall provide maximum flexibility in the use of ) funds to indivi dual schools to enable them to accomplish their individual schools' l goals."
 2 7.
 G.S.
-115C-238.6(a) reads as rewritten: 3 to June 30 each year, the State Superintendent shall review local school 4 ans submitted by the local school administrative units in accordance 5 with policies and performance indicators adopted by the State Board of Education.
-If the 6 State Superintendent approves the plan for a local school administrative unit, that unit 7 · · in the Program for the next fiscal year.
-8 If a local plan contains a request for a waiver of State laws, regulations, or policies, )) in accordance with G.S.
-115C-238.3(b1), the State Superintendent shall determine 0 1 whether and to what extent the identified laws, regulations, or policies should be 2 waived.
+115C-238.6(a) reads as rewritten: 3 to June 30 each year, the State Superintendent shall review local school 1 · · ans submitted by the local school administrative units in accordance 5 with policies and performance indicators adopted by the State Board of Education.
+If the 6 - ident approves the plan for a local school administrative unit, that unit 7 in the Program for the next fiscal year.
+8 - in contains a request for a waiver of State laws, regulations, or policies, ) with G.S.
+115C-238.3(b1), the State Superintendent shall determine ) whether and to what extent the identified laws, regulations, or policies should be 1 2 waived.
 The State Superintendent shall present that plan and his the State Superintendent's determination to the State Board of Education.
-If the State Board of 3 - ns it necessary to do so to enable a local unit to reach its local 5
+If the State Board of Education deems it necessary to do so to enable a local unit to reach its local 3 ins it necessary to do so to chable a local unit to reach its local